nadiahylary/nadiahylary/README.md

 - 😇 Quote that best describes me:
 >Do what is right, not what is easy.
 To yourself, you should always remain true.

-##### Note: Please I am still an growing professional so if you have any recommendations or suggestions about my github profile and/or on my work, I'll be honored to get some professional feedback.
+##### Note: Please I am still an growing professional so if you have any suggestions about my github profile and/or on my work, I'll be honored to get some professional feedback.
 Let's connect on [linkedIn](https://www.linkedin.com/in/nadia-hylary-455889182/)!